will-hancock/link-service/README.md

 ## Usage

-The API is a single endpoing `resolve` that takes a `links` query.
+The API is a single endpoint `resolve` that takes a `links` query.
 The `links` are an array of URIs to be resolved.

 ```
 curl "curl "http://localhost:9000/resolve?links=\[%22/station/1072%22,%22/ticket-type/SOS%22\]"